The QATSPY Golfer’s Sports Page: Golf Swing Tips

 When the golfer can use muscle memory and follow a sequence, they can dramatically increase the influence of their subconscious mind.
 The Subconscious mind is where a golfer’s muscle memory and basic motor skills are stored and processed.
 The advantage of using the subconscious mind is that the subconscious mind can’t differentiate between virtual and actual experiences.
 Just look at the television ads for the Galaxy s7’s Virtual Reality Headset.
 This headset directly engages the subconscious mind to convince the person they are in a different situation.
 The person wearing the headset is actually experiencing what they are viewing.

 The benefits of including golf fundamentals into a curriculum are the physical and psychological development of the student’s ABC’s.
-The subconscious mind works 24/7, processing and assembling new information and determining how this information fits into existing knowledge.
+The subconscious mind works 24/7, processing and assembling new information and determining how this information fits into existing knowledge and how to work more efficiently.
+This even applies to a person sleep stage.

 In addition to the six- 10- minute sessions, the student can use the 405- Training Drill, where the student can set up a one-third scaled version of a par-4 in the backyard or a vacant field.
-This can be done by using some special golf balls called AlmostGolf Balls, (shown below) with two five- gallon buckets for a 20- foot target areas.
-This provides a scrimmage-type practice that will simulate course conditions for the student.
+This can be done by using some special golf balls called AlmostGolf Balls, (shown below), or other type of practice ball with two five- gallon buckets for a 20- foot target areas.
+This provides a scrimmage-type football practice that will simulate course conditions for the student.

 To find out how to incorporate golf fundamentals into your kid’s curriculum and develop a self-coaching forum, purchase your copy or copies of The ESPY Golf Swing Coach from the following links: